kmatt/theme-notes-first/README.md

-# Notes-First theme for Taskpaper 3
+# A Notes First theme for Taskpaper 3

 This theme for [Taskpaper 3](http://www.taskpaper.com) is great if you: